gizatt/rift_cuda_demos/README.md

 a cascade of warnings (I'll try to deal with those eventually), a binary should pop out in ./bin.
 Yay!

-What it SHOULD render (it doesn't currently) is a flat thin white ground (-10->10 in x and z, y=0), and a bunch of swirling reddish particles overhead.
+What it currently renders is a flat thin white ground (-100->100 in x and z, y=-0.1), and a bunch of swirling reddish particles overhead.

-simple_particle_swirl.cu runs the made code, and has some brief outline in its header, as well as a lot of prototypes up near the top.
+simple_particle_swirl.cu holds the main code, and has some brief outline in its header, as well as a lot of prototypes up near the top.
 It is based on glut's callback structure, and isn't very fancy, but it does initialize and rely on two helpers, defined in common/: a Rift helper, which wraps the Rift SDK, and a Player helper, which can be fed arguments